 See what’s happening?
-Your one piece of content has reached a number of new and different communities.
+Your one piece of content has reached new and different communities.

 Step 6 – Run and take part in Game Jams

-For starters, let’s just break down what a Game Jam actually is:
+For starters, let’s break down what a Game Jam is:

 A Game Jam is a gathering of game developers to create games within a 24, 48 or 72-hour window.

-Game jams are ridiculously popular with independent game developers because it gives them a chance to create with fellow devs and with others in different disciplines – such as art and design.
+Game Jams are ridiculously popular with independent game developers because it gives them a chance to work alongside fellow creative devs with various disciplines – such as art and design.

-Not only that, but fans are actively watching and commenting on everything going on via Twitch, as we saw from this years Global Game Jam.
+Not only that, but this is another chance to engage your fans actively.
+Many Game Jams now have people actively watching and commenting on everything going on via Twitch, as we saw at this Global Game Jam.

-So we know the popular Jam sites, we know when Jams are being run, the question is: How the heck do we go about running our own Game Jam?
+Now we know the popular Jam sites, and when Jams are running, the question is: How the heck do we go about running our own Game Jam?

 - Set your parameters: How long are you going to run it for?
-How many games are going to be created?
-Itch.io has a superb guide on getting started, with Emily Thomforde of RCPL recently posting an incredibly detailed breakdown of on-the-day structure.
+How many games are going to be created? itch.io has a superb guide on getting started, with Emily Thomforde of RCPL.
+This article includes an incredibly detailed breakdown of on-the-day structure.

-This is all well and good, but how is this going to help create a game community exactly?
+All of this is well and good, but how will this help you create a game community?

 Think of it like this:

-- You’ll get the dev community checking you out
+- You’ll get the dev community looking at you out.

-- You’ll get a social push from the Game Jam calendar guys
+- There will be a social push from the Game Jam calendar guys.

 - Jams will give you more fuel for EVEN MORE CONTENT MARKETING.
-You’ll be sharing your story on the blog pages of Gamasutra and submit guest posts on sites such as Pocket Gamer
+You’ll be sharing your story on the blog pages of Gamasutra and submitting guest posts on sites such as Pocket Gamer.

 Step 7 – Speak to devs

-They’ll know things you don’t know, and more importantly, they’ll tell you what worked for them in the past.
+Speaking to them about how they have created their communities will help you boost your game’s success.
+They’ll know things you don’t know, and more importantly, they’ll tell you what worked – and didn’t – for them in the past.

-But, as with game development, speaking to other people from other cultures, backgrounds, and specialities not only expands your own horizons but also allows you to understand new markets; particularly good if this is your first game on a platform you’ve never developed on.
+But, as with game development, speaking to other people from other cultures, backgrounds and specialities not only expands your horizons but also allows you to understand new markets; particularly useful if this is your first game on a platform you’ve never developed on before.

 Step 8 – Pretend you know what you’re talking about

-Gather what you’ve got, and let’s put together some business results and lesson learned!
+- Put together some business results and lesson learned.

-By reflecting on everything that’s gone on, you’re going to uncover trends, facts, and interesting statistics the world wants to hear!
+In all of this, you’re going to uncover trends, facts and interesting statistics the world wants to hear!

-Now we know that’ll help create a game community via reach, but now you’ll get the added degree of professionalism that’s associated with having a strong presence on these business channels.
+We know that’ll help create a game community via reach.
+Still, now you’ll also get the added degree of professionalism associated with having a strong presence on these business channels.